 IMPORTANT: Before purchasing any cooling vest or cooling technology, ActiveMSers recommends reading our detailed Cooling Vest Buying Guide, a comprehensive look at the different types of cooling options available, complete with plusses and minuses of each type.
 Although we highly recommend many of the vests in this test, other cooling vests and technologies may be better suited for your individual situation.

-Sixteen cooling vests.
-Nine manufacturers.
+Seventeen cooling vests.
+Ten manufacturers.
 Multiple cooling strategies.
 A battery of tests.
 Weighted rankings in thirteen categories.
 At the conclusion of an exhaustive review of cooling vests, ActiveMSers uncovers the players and the also-rans in this competitive market to help people with multiple sclerosis (and those with other disabilities) make an informed and educated purchasing decision when it comes to beating the heat.

 Scientists have been investigating the power of cooling in multiple sclerosis for decades.
 Indeed, in 1977, researchers subjected patients with multiple sclerosis to moderate hypothermia, which resulted in a “striking improvement” of symptoms.
 (Except for, it should be noted, the necessary amputation of several fingers and toes.
 Oh, I jest.)
 Cooling vests entered the scene in the 1980s and started to make MSers reexamine hibernation during the summertime.
 Today, I’d consider them an essential tool for managing heat-related symptoms brought on by this disease, as they allow you to explore further, exercise harder, and extract more out of life.

-Nine independent manufacturers provided ActiveMSers a total of 16 cooling vests for review and testing.
-Seven of the vests utilize phase change technology, which activates at warmer temperatures (58 to 82°F), five use water-activated gel and four employ variations of ice.
+Ten independent manufacturers provided ActiveMSers a total of 17 cooling vests for review and testing.
+Eight of the vests utilize phase change technology, which activates at warmer temperatures (58 to 82°F), five use water-activated gel and four employ variations of ice.
 Two of the vests feature secondary evaporative cooling.

 Unlike our 2011 testing, which employed a number of unbiased temperature-related tests to gauge vest effectiveness, reviewing cooling vests this year required new procedures and more subjective review.
 Why?
 Vests/cooling elements start at different temps, and colder is not necessarily better.
 We asked CJ Skok, a neurosciences student from Indiana University, who wrote a technical white paper on the effects of cooling on multiple sclerosis, to explain the science.